keyboard_arrow_up

 Zirconia Alumina

-Tough, artificial abrasive used in heavy sandblasting applications involving various forms of steel.
+A tough, synthetic abrasive used in heavy sandblasting applications involving various types of steel.

 More Sandblast Equipment Information